Heshima Moja Biography

 An 8-year-old sits quietly watching an interview with Paul Simon, discussing his life as a songwriter.
 He is absolutely mesmerized and decides in silence that this is what he wants to do.
 By the time he was 12 years old, he announced at a family gathering, that he was going to pursue a life in music.
 So while most children his age were busy enjoying the carefree days of their youth, Heshima Moja was busy digging into record collections at his local library, saving up money from his summer job to buy as many books and albums as he could to listen, read, and absorb the sounds, and stories of musicians from around the world.
 He had begun playing percussion at the age of 9 with the encouragement of his godmother, and had already tried his hand at the violin, and started singing in the school chorus.
 But at the age of 15 when he decided to play bass, he found the instrument which would help him begin to shape his artistic identity and voice.
 In less than a year, his high school music teacher gave him the responsibility of being a music director for the talent shows, while the theatre director allowed him to compose short musical interludes for the plays that were being produced.
 Moja devoured anything he could, expanding his record collections to include classic rock, soul music, funk, a wide range of music from the African continent, India, Hip Hop, Salsa, Rumba, and even symphonic music.
 So it was no surprise that he began to also explore the history of these art forms as well as the people and cultures that were creating them.

 So a major opportunity came when Moja was asked to do a recording date with Avery Sharpe who was in need of a vocalist for a new recording he was working on: Thoughts of My Ancestors.
-He jumped at the opportunity. this was Moja's doorway into the world of jazz that he had so diligently been working toward.
-It was also the beginning of what has developed into a professional association that has lasted for nearly two decades and served as the springboard for so many of Heshima's career opportunities.
+He jumped at the opportunity. this wa the doorway into the world of jazz that he had been working toward.
+It was also the beginning of what has developed into a professional association that has lasted for over two decades and served as the springboard for so many of Heshima's career opportunities.
 Sharpe once asked for a recommendation concerning Moja, simply said: "he's a bad cat!".
 To those in the jazz world, it's understood exactly what that means.
 Heshima explains the extent to which Sharpe has influenced his life.
 "Avery is a model for how I choose to live my life both artistically, and personally.
 The strength of character, integrity, and the dedication to his personal principles go hand in hand with his approach to music.
 Music and life are really the same things for Avery.
 And his selfless devotion to music and humanity are things I try to emulate in my life and work".

 Since that association began, Heshima has gone on to work share the stage with some of the greatest names in the music business and crossing the boundaries of genre. from Patti Labelle, and La India, to Guru, Qwest Love(of the Roots), Onaje Allan Gumbs, William Cepeda, Jose Valentino, Salim Washington, Arturo O'Farrill, Hi-5, West African Superstar Pape Diouf, Rene Harris and Pure Movement, The National Dance Company of South Africa, The National Dance Company of Mozambique, and tap Sensation Jason Samuels as well as Sitar Master Shafat Khan.
 "I've never been one to stay within the boxes that people try to stick me in..", says Moja when asked about how he moves so freely between genres.
 "I am very adamant about respecting traditions, legacy and truly studying in order to create a solid foundation to work from.
 But at the same time, I see all things as interconnected.
 So the Griots of West Africa, the masters of the music called "jazz", hip hop, and Salsa are all connected by common threads.
 If we take time to really understand and research, we will find them.
 They have been left there for us to find by the masters who created and left the music for us".
 For Moja this means not only exploring the technical and theoretical aspects of music; the craft, but also spending time researching and developing an understanding of the lives of those who have come before, but also the complexity of the issues that are interwoven into the musical expression of these artists.
 "Every time I play, sing or write a note of music, I am not only expressing my own experiences, but I also feel a deep sense of commitment to telling the stories of those in this world that don't always have an outlet to tell the stories.
 If I'm not interested in WHY Marvin Gaye asks "what's goin' on?", then how can I say that I really love his artistry.
 He is writing about and singing about the reality of the daily experiences of millions of people around the world.
 Music and art should serve as more than a delightful diversion.
 It should be informing, inspiring, inviting, evoking, and yes, even making people feel uncomfortable.
 All art should be didactic".